skilesare/immortality/a_new_constitution/article-i---commentary.md

 No change.

-_Any information collected by the government with the use of money from the Tresury shall be collected in a way that it may be easily made availiable to any requesting accounted citizen in as small a time frame as technology shall resonalbay allow._
+_Any information collected by the government with the use of money from the Treasury shall be collected in a way that it may be easily made available to any requesting accounted citizen in as small a time frame as technology shall reasonably allow._

 This institutes open data laws and makes any information collected and modified by the government open for public download.